 Sociology majors may work toward teaching the social sciences at the secondary level; preprofessional preparation for social work in casework, group work, or public welfare administration; corrections and law enforcement; industrial relations; social research; foundation or governmental agencies; and preparation for graduate work.
 A sociology major requires at least 24 semester credits, of which 18 semester credits must be at the upper level.
+Two courses are required for the major: SOC 325, SOC 427.
 Students have the option of applying up to 3 credits in anthropology toward their major requirements, but an anthropology course applied toward the major may not be applied toward an anthropology minor in a student's program.